Prajwal-BasavarajS/Hush_Hush_Recruiter/README.md

 We pick each of the candidates and sent them an email based which will have all the link for the doodle challenge.

 Data sources

+We are picking GitHub as our main data Source